Delta-XAI: A Unified Framework for Explaining Prediction Changes in Online Time Series Monitoring: Delta-XAI: A Framework for Explaining Prediction Changes

 This wrapper reformulates attribution of prediction differences as a single-prediction explanation, making it broadly applicable across existing methods.
 It further enables single-time XAI approaches to be adapted with little or no modification, as detailed in \Cref{sec:baseline_modification}.

-\paragraph{Special case: linear and complete XAI methods.} While the generic wrapper is broadly applicable, it requires recomputing attributions for each time pair $(T_1, T_2)$.
+\paragraph{Special case: linear and complete XAI methods.} While our wrapper function $g$ is broadly applicable, it requires recomputing attributions for each time pair $(T_1, T_2)$.
 When $\varphi$ satisfies \emph{linearity} in the attribution space, prediction changes reduce to the difference of single-time attributions, allowing those from one step to be reused across any pair that includes it, without computing them through $g$:

 If $\varphi$ also satisfies \emph{completeness} in the attribution space, \eg, SHAP variants~\citep{shap}, IG~\citep{ig}, DeepLIFT~\citep{deeplift}, this formulation guarantees \emph{online completeness}, ensuring that summed attributions exactly match the prediction change: \begin{theorem}[Attribution Decomposition Theorem for Online Completeness] Given a linear and complete attribution method $\varphi$ with a \emph{fixed} baseline, the following decomposition holds: